Food gives our bodies the energy we need to function. For many people, changing eating habits is very hard.

 Breakfast sets the tone for the day.
 A hearty, healthy breakfast will give your body the energy it needs to get you to lunch.

 Plan a good lunch that will satisfy you, and a healthy afternoon snack that will keep you from becoming to hungry before dinner time.

 Avoid skipping meals.
 Missing a regular meal or snack often leads to overeating or making unhealthy choices.

 Once you have changed one or two old unhealthy habits, try changing one or two more.

 It may take a while before you can turn your unhealthy habits into new, healthy ones.
-Remember, it took you a while to form your habits, and it may take just as long to change them.
+Remember, it took you a while to form your habits.
+And it may take just as long to change them.
 Do not give up.

-Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pe diatrics, University of Washington School of Medicine.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.